claresudbery/clare-wiki-ably/pages/coding/mobile/swift-xcode.md

 - 2) (optional) [Edit the app bundle](https://developer.apple.com/account/ios/identifier/bundle/edit)
 - 3) (generally useful) [App Store Connect](https://appstoreconnect.apple.com)
 - 4) Product => Archive
+    - Make sure you change the destination to "Any iOS Device" first (dropdown at top or Product => Destination)
-    - If you don't want to build a new version of the app, you can skip the next bit and just open Window => Organizer manually
+	- If you don't want to build a new version of the app (won't be true if you're Clare and you've updated TargetWords etc!), you can skip the next bit and just open Window => Organizer manually
         - ...but be aware that if you're here because the test version has expired after 90 days...
         - ...you might need to do a new build just because the SDK version has changed in the meantime
         - You'll know if the SDK version has changed, because when you open XCode it'll make you install a new SDK before you can do anything